 When someone dies without a will, their estate and assets are inherited by their next of kin (closest living family members), according to state laws.

 American Research Bureau specializes in locating next of kin and proving they are a proper beneficiary.
-Since 1935, we have successfully connected tens of thousands of heirs with their rightful inheritances.
+Since 1935, we have successfully connected tens of thousands of heirs with their lawful inheritances.

 The length of time needed to complete a probate estate depends on the size and complexity of the estate, local laws, and the schedule of the probate court.
 Many factors such as the type of assets owned, form of ownership, tax issues, complexity of creditors’ claims, marital property issues, and whether a business is involved can impact the timeline.

-American Research Bureau (ARB) has specialized in connecting heirs with their rightful inheritance since 1935.
-We never contact anyone unless we are confident the individuals we identify are the rightful heirs.
-We work diligently to make this process go as rapidly and successfully for the rightful heirs as possible.
+American Research Bureau (ARB) has specialized in connecting heirs with their lawful inheritance since 1935.
+We never contact anyone unless we are confident the individuals we identify are the lawful heirs.
+We work diligently to make this process go as rapidly and successfully for the lawful heirs as possible.

 The graphic below illustrates the timeline of a typical estate administration.